ned-chambers/Que_Faire_a_Paris_Event_Planner/README.md

-# 📊 *Que Faire à Paris?* - Interactive Outing Planner Dashboard
+# 📊 *Que Faire à Paris?* - Interactive outing planner dashboard

 ## 📖 About this Project
 *Que Faire à Paris?* is an interactive dashboard designed to help users explore and plan their outings in Paris.